 Every parent who practices baby pottying (elimination communication) has heard of the dreaded “nappy free time”.
 And almost every parent I have ever met avoids it like the plague.
 Learn why its important, and how to do it without a messy accident ruining your outfit (and your day).

 Why is nappy free time important?

-In the beginning, there will be times when you won’t be much good at predicting when your baby will eliminate.
-And, as your baby develops, his or her elimination signals and timing will keep changing.
+In the beginning, and as your baby grows and develops, there will be times when you loose touch with when your baby will eliminate.
 At every developmental stage, nappy free time will help you connect to your baby and increase your chances of pottying success.

 If the very idea of nappy free time terrifies you, consider this:

 Do you really know when your baby needs to eliminate?
 Is it: All the time?
 Usually?
 Sometimes?
 Guesswork?
 Sheer luck?
 A combination of these answers?

 Unless you answered “All the time”, the chances are both you and your baby have some learning to do (and that’s OK!).
 Remember, learning is life-long and not a single incident.
 Successful (and sustained) baby pottying is not guesswork, or luck.
 It relies on a dedicated strategy of keeping up with your baby’s ever-changing habits.
 And knowing your baby’s habits requires observation and attentiveness.

 If you don’t do nappy free time at all, you are missing out a vital step in the journey towards nappy freedom.

 If you are finding that your baby’s signals have changed, or stopped even (the famous potty pause), nappy free time will help you reconnect.